The history of Edinburgh Waverley station

 Nationalisation and Modernisation

-The station passed into the hands of the Scotland Region for British Railways when the railways were nationalised in 1948.
-Through the Beeching Cuts freight services were ceased from Waverley and the goods yard was paved and turned into a car park, Princes Street, Edinburgh’s other railway terminus, closed in 1965 and the Waverley Route was closed in 1969.
-The Commonwealth Games of 1970 were held in Edinburgh.
-This prompted a modernisation of Waverley by replacing many of the original features, like the oak panelling, decorative friezes, the octagonal booking office and the mosaic floor.
-It was judged unsympathetic at the time.
+The station became part of the Scotland Region for British Railways when the railways were nationalized in 1948.
+Due to the Beeching Cuts, freight services at Waverley stopped, and the goods yard was turned into a car park.
+Princes Street, Edinburgh’s other railway terminus, closed in 1965, and the Waverley Route closed in 1969.

 Privatisation